Various H2 Buffer (4.6-4.7 oz)

 Complete parts list, tools, and step-by-step assembly.
 Your first build should be dead simple: quality parts, zero custom headspace work, and a clear upgrade path.

 Every component you need to build an AR-15 from a stripped lower receiver.
 We recommend buying a complete upper assembly (covered in Step 3) to skip headspace and gas system complexity, but this list covers both paths.
+For a specific, vetted recipe with exact picks and a running cost tally, follow the mid-tier AR-15 build.

 Recommended: Buy a complete upper (PSA, Aero, BCM) to skip this list.